rohinth076/Utility/README.md

 ```
 FinderUI.java - This file contains the UI design for this project

-Utility.java  - This file contains the algorithm for to find the day of the given data.
+Utility.java  - This file contains the algorithm for to find the day for the given data.
 ```

 Using the below comment you will run this code.